 Antisocial personality disorder should be distinguished from the following:

-Substance use disorder Overview of Substance-Related Disorders Substance-related disorders involve drugs that directly activate the brain's reward system.
-The activation of the reward system typically causes feelings of pleasure; the specific pleasurable... read more : Determining whether impulsivity and irresponsibility result from substance use disorder or from antisocial personality disorder can be difficult but is possible based on a review of the patient's history, including early history, to check for periods of sobriety.
+Substance use disorder Overview of Substance Use Substance-related disorders involve substances that directly activate the brain's reward system.
+The activation of the reward system typically causes feelings of pleasure; the specific characteristics... read more : Determining whether impulsivity and irresponsibility result from substance use disorder or from antisocial personality disorder can be difficult but is possible based on a review of the patient's history, including early history, to check for periods of sobriety.
 Sometimes antisocial personality disorder can be diagnosed more easily after a coexisting substance use disorder is treated, but antisocial personality disorders can be diagnosed even when substance use disorder is present.

 Conduct disorder Conduct Disorder Conduct disorder is a recurrent or persistent pattern of behavior that violates the rights of others or violates major age-appropriate societal norms or rules.
 Diagnosis is by history.
 Treatment... read more : Conduct disorder has a similar pervasive pattern of violating social norms and laws, but conduct disorder must be present before age 15.